Royak98/Akash-Kumar-Roy/README.md

 - 👋 Hi, I’m Akash K Roy
 - 👀 I’m interested in to build something new.
 Love to code.
-- 🌱 I’m currently learning DS, ML&AI, AWS & Salesforce.
+- 🌱 I’m currently learning DS, Devops & AWS
 - 💞️ I’m looking to collaborate on new opportunities.
 - 📫 You can catch me on royak9881@gmail.com